Tirza: Production

 In retrospect, Abbey Hoes thinks she "should not have done" some of the nude scenes she has done in the past.
 "I've been on mokkels.nl since I was fourteen because of my role in the film Tirza."
 The actress tells in conversation with a magazine that there are people who think that "it's part of the game" if you are an actress.
 "But I don't think being on a dirty porn site is part of the job.
 If I had wanted that, I would have become a porn actress."

+Release

+Home media

+The film was released on DVD and Blu-ray by Warner Home Video on 23 March 2011.